oatmealandcoffee/CSCI15P4/readme.md

 * 14\_12\_14\_06\_02\_000: Updated UserController and PositionController to sanitize text fields
 * 14\_12\_14\_06\_02\_001: Updated layout of position edit to make consistent
 * 14\_12\_14\_06\_02\_002: Updated game create to check of user is one of players in the game
+* 14\_12\_14\_06\_02\_003: Added flash messaging to login; Added style to have errors and alerts in read

-cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Updated game create to check of user is one of players in the game"; git push origin master
+cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Added flash messaging to login; Added style to have errors and alerts in read"; git push origin master